NguyenChHieu/NguyenChHieu/README.md

 # Hi there 👋, I'm Henry!

 ##  **Brief**
++ Computational Data Science & Software Development B.AdvComp at <a href="https://www.sydney.edu.au/" alt = "usyd">University of Sydney</a>

-Coding and messing with data structures is my hobby!
++ Coding and messing with data structures is my hobby!
 I've played with Python, Java with some Unix-related knowledges.
 I also enjoy creating AI-related projects in my free time.

 <div class="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">